Hiroaki0422/California-Covid-Data-Warehouse-/README.md

 |year| year of when the population was recorded|
 |month| month of when the population was recorded|

 \+ 2 more dimension tables.
-The models and fields are stored in folder_path/to/sql_queries
+The models definitions and transfomration queries are stored in airflow/plugins/helper/sql_queries

 # Dag 2: Automating EMR job for Big Data Processing